truenas/documentation/content/TruenasApps/EnterpriseApps/Syncthing.md

 Selecting **Migrate Data** forces a read-only mount regardless of the **Read Only** checkbox selection.
 The SMB mount options are set to **vers=3.0**, **cifsacl**, and **noperm**.
 ACL preservation is not guaranteed if in a non-AD environment, or if the ACL or remote server contains local users.

-Use the SMB option to data synchronization between the share and the app.

-Set **Type** to **SMB/CIFS Share (Mounts a persistent volume claim to a SMB share)** when migrating third-party data using Syncthing.

-{{< trueimage src="/images/SCALE/Apps/InstallSyncthingEnterpriseStorageConfigSMBShare.png" alt="Syncthing Add SMB Share Option" id="Syncthing Add SMB Share Option" >}}

 {{< include file="/static/includes/apps/AppWizardStorageSMBOption.md" >}}